 - Have personal goals

-Healthy love does not require constant fusion.
-It thrives on connected autonomy, where both people grow individually and as a couple.
+Healthy love doesn’t need constant fusion — it thrives on connected autonomy, where both people grow as individuals and as a couple.

-You bring your full self into the relationship, not half of who you used to be.
+You bring your full self to the relationship, not half of who you used to be.

 5. Trust Is the Foundation, Not Just a Buzzword

 Trust is not something you simply feel.
-It is built over time through consistency.
+It’s something you experience over time through consistency.

-A partner who shows up, keeps agreements, and follows through builds security.
-Security is the backbone of emotional attachment.
+A partner you can rely on — someone who shows up, keeps agreements, and follows through — builds security, which is the backbone of emotional attachment.

 Without trust, communication and love collapse under pressure.